 Spenny enjoyed it more than he thought he would!

 By the end of the week, your Welsh will have taken a HUGE leap forward.
-We guarantee that.
-If you reach the end of the week, and you’re not delighted with the difference, we’ll refund you.
-Seriously.
-Apart from your non-refundable deposit!

 Colin did amazingly well:

-And Ali is coming back soon!
+And Ali came back several times!

 Will we be able to keep it this cheap?

 SSiW Bootcamp costs £349 + £10 booking fee (not including food).
-If you live locally and would like to come along to the evening activities, you’d be very welcome – just get in touch with us at bootcamp[at]SaySomethinginWelsh.com.
+If you live locally and would like to come along to the evening activities, you’d be very welcome – just get in touch with us at bwtcamp[at]SaySomethinginWelsh.com.